magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to perform an action after product gallery image gets uploaded
+*  If one wants to perform an action after product gallery image gets uploaded

 ### 86. catalog_product_get_final_price